GregRos/preszr/README.md

 * `undefined`
 * [`document.all`](https://developer.mozilla.org/en-US/docs/Web/API/Document/all)

-Preszr won't check your results, though (for performance reasons), and if you return anything weird it can lead to *undefined behavior*.
+Preszr won't check your results, though (for performance reasons), and if you return anything weird, it can lead to *undefined behavior*.

 Each `encode` function is supposed to only ever encode a single prototype.
-When it stumbles on some internal value (that of a property, an element of a collection, or something else), it can just give control back so `preszr` can handle encoding it.
+When it stumbles on some internal value (that of a property, an element of a collection, or something else), it can give control back so `preszr` can handle encoding it.
 It does that using the `ctx.encode` method.

-`ctx.encode` is different from the previous functions called `encode` we talked about.
+`ctx.encode` differs from the previous functions called `encode` we discussed.
 It's only for encoding the internals of an object - it doesn't return a *preszr message* or anything like that.

 Instead, it will always return a JSON-legal primitive that you just need to plug in the right place - either the value itself, an encoded string, or a reference (<a href="docs/supported.md">which is also a string</a>).